konaraddi/learnpython/exercises.md

 parts that a letter should be composed of, should it be of the utmost highest caliber of a letter.

                                         Sincerely,
                                         Bucky

 ```
-hint: You don't need to type multiple spaces individually for the right justified text
+hint: You don't need to type multiple spaces individually for the "right justified" text

 * Print a few pictures: